giannilmbd/dynare/doc/manual/source/the-model-file.rst

                seeds are pre-computed so that results are identical whether running in serial or parallel.

+           ``'dime'``

+               Parallelize the likelihood evaluations within the DIME MCMC sampler iterations.
+Each candidate proposal's
+               log-posterior is evaluated in parallel using ``parfor``.

        This option provides a simpler alternative to the cluster-based parallelization configured via :ref:`conf-file` and the
        ``parallel`` command-line option.
 Unlike the cluster-based